-My mum swears by the amazing healing properties of Turmeric and she is now 74.
-She’s living proof with very few lines and amazing skin!
-See my mums picture below
+My heritage loves the amazing healing properties of Turmeric.
+My mum is living proof with very few lines and amazing skin of the anti inflammatory properties are vast.

-Turmeric has been so many healing qualities including beautifying Your Skin.
-It dries up spots, fade dark spots, slow the aging process, and protect from dangerous UV rays, all with one natural ingredient?
+Turmeric heal inside out.
+Its a beautifying tonic for Skin and dries up spots, fading dark spots, slows the aging process, and protects us from dangerous UV rays, all with one amazing natural ingredient.

-Studies have shown curcumin, the compound in turmeric which is responsible for making the orange colour, may contribute to reducing risks of heart attack, ease joint pain and is anti-inflammatory, delays the onset of type 2 diabetes, helps improve memory in dementia patients, and even help slow or stop the growth of cancer cells.
-Then there are the additional benefits to our Skin if used daily as this is the largest organ of the body in TCM terms so the benefits are huge!
+Studies show curcumin, the compound in turmeric which is responsible for making the orange colour, reduces risks of heart attack, eases joint pain and is highly anti-inflammatory.
+It has also been shown to delay the onset of type 2 diabetes, helps improve memory in dementia patients, and even help slow or stop the growth of cancer cells.

-In a 2009 in animal trials researchers used fresh turmeric extract on skin that had been damaged by long-term, low-dose ultraviolet radiation.
-They found that it protected the skin from UV rays, prevented the formation of wrinkles, helped retain skin elasticity, and reduced the appearance of dark spots.
+Taking a low-dose helped ultraviolet radiation, and it was found that Turmeric protected the skin from UV rays, preventing the formation of wrinkles, retaining skin elasticity, and reducing the appearance of dark spots.

 2 years later, a further study mixed turmeric extract into a skin cream, and then applied it to skin for six weeks.
-Results showed that the cream protected against the sun, and also improved the skin’s ability to naturally moisturise itself.
+These results showed that the cream protected from sun damage, and improved the skin’s ability to naturally moisturise itself.
 The researchers suggested that the extract could be incorporated into sunscreen formulas.

-Turmeric appears to have natural oil-controlling properties.
+Turmeric has natural oil-controlling properties.
 In 2013, researchers evaluated cream with turmeric extract on acne sufferers.
 They first evaluated the amount of oil, or sebum, on the skin of the volunteers.
 They then gave some the cream with the turmeric, and others a cream without turmeric.